kinvolk/lokomotive/docs/advanced/customization.md

 }
 ```

-[Bare-Metal](/flatcar/bare-metal/#cluster) clusters allow different Container Linux snippets to be used for each node (since hardware may be heterogeneous).
+[Bare-Metal](/flatcar/bare-metal/#cluster) clusters allow different CoreOS Container Linux snippets to be used for each node (since hardware may be heterogeneous).
 Populate the optional `clc_snippets` map variable with any controller or worker name keys and lists of snippets.

 ```
 module "bare-metal-mercury" {